gelliravi/MatTrans/README.md

     own code.
 Let $MATTRANS denote the path to this directory.

 3. Add the following directories to your MATLAB path:

-      $MATTRANS   - all MATTRANS functions
+    - $MATTRANS   - all MATTRANS functions
-      $MATTRANS/src - core MATTRANS files
+    - $MATTRANS/src - core MATTRANS files

-Running MATPOWER
+Running MATTRANS
 ----------------
-To run a simple Newton power flow on the 9-bus system specified in the file case9.m, with the default algorithm options, at the MATLAB prompt,
+To run a simple transient stability on the 4 machine 10-bus system specified in the file case10.m (steady-state data) and case10dd.m (dynamic data), with the default algorithm options, at the MATLAB prompt,
 type:

     runts(data.case10, data.case10dd)
     % all case files are placed in the data folder.
 Hence, it is needed to use data prefix to find the folder.
     % data.case10 - It is a .m file, which has steady-state network data and the format is same as MATPOWER case format.
     % data.case10dd - It is a .m file, which has dynamic-data of the above network and the format is defined as MATTRANS casedd format.
+    % While execution it prompts the user to enter some inputs, which are:
+        If NO action to be taken, PRESS ENTER for every prompt.
+Or else the following values can be tried.
+        Fault initiation time (s), Tfault= 0.5
+        Fault Duration,(s) Tclear= 0.1
+        Faulted Bus: 9
+        Line(s) to be tripped, [ , ]= 9

 For additional info:
    - help runts